31 Best Eco-Friendly Mattresses: Organic & Non-Toxic

 Why It's Best Overall: PlushBeds Botanical Bliss stands out as the best overall eco-friendly mattress because it combines customizable firmness, an outstanding range of organic certifications, and back pain relief features.

 The Botanical Bliss is made of certified organic materials that are environmentally friendly, sustainably sourced, and biodegradable.
-It's fully certified non-toxic and is completely free from mercury, lead, and other heavy metals.
-It won't off-gas any harmful chemicals such as chlorofluorocarbons, chloroform, cyanide, or PBDE flame retardants.

 This is what I call a Layered Latex mattress.
 It's different from most solid latex mattresses because it is comprised of 6 different layers which all work together to deliver optimum comfort.